aphillipps/EVPN-TOI/5-PVLAN/README.md

 ## About

-Goal of this lab: Configure PVLAN services on an EVPN/VXLAN Leaf/Spine Architecture and understand the associated EVPN route-types
+Goal of this lab:

+- Configure PVLAN services on an EVPN/VXLAN Leaf/Spine Architecture

+- Understand the associated EVPN route-types

 ## Configure a PVLAN Domain on Leaf switches

 Configure a private VLAN Domain on Leaf switches 1 to 4 as follows:

-- VLAN 10: primary VLAN
+- VLAN 10: Primary VLAN

 - VLAN 111: Isolated VLAN

 - VLAN 112: Community VLAN 1

 - VLAN 113: Community VLAN 2

 ## Extend the PVLAN Domain across the Fabric

 __1. Configure the MAC VRF for each VLAN__

+- Configure MAC VRFs for each of the 4 VLANs

+Note that MAC addresses only need to be redistributed into the Primary VLAN of a PVLAN Domain

 __2. Configure the VLAN to VNI mapping on the VXLAN interfaces__

+- Configure VLAN to VNI mapping for all 4 VLANs using the VLAN ID as VNI

 ## Check connectivity between Host1 and Host2

 Ping Host1 from Host2 and vice-versa

-As both hosts are in the same community VLAN, you should be able to communicate.
+As both hosts are in the same community VLAN, you should be able to communicate

 ## Check MAC address tables, VLANs, EVPN routes and VXLAN outputs